What causes condensation outside windows? How to stop it happening

 That aside, take comfort in the knowledge that as soon as the sun rises in the morning and the surface of the glass warms a little, the condensation should soon disappear.

 Condensation on the outside of windows is not the only place you will find it in your home.
-Check out the following guides to help get rid of it, How to stop condensation in loft spaces, How to get rid of condensation inside double glazed windows and Condensation in Conservatories
+Check out the following guides to help get rid of it, how to stop condensation in loft spaces, how to get rid of condensation inside double glazed windows and condensation in conservatories

 Get the Homebuilding & Renovating Newsletter